 If you experience symptoms that go beyond inconvenience and discomfort to outright pain, you may have a more serious condition – one that requires special attention.

 Interstitial Cystitis (IC) is a chronic bladder syndrome that is usually characterized by excessive urinary urgency and frequency day and night, pressure above the pubic area, pelvic pain and pain during or after sexual intercourse.
 The most typical symptom of IC is pelvic pain.
 The course of this disease is usually marked by flare-ups and remissions.
-An estimated one million Americans are affected by symptoms of IC.
+Many report having these symptoms throughout their life, even as young children.
+An estimated 3-8 million women and 1-4 million men in the United States are affected by Interstitial Cystitis.

 IC is an enigma because we really don’t know what causes it, nor do we currently have a cure.
 The most widely held theory at present is that clinical IC begins with the development of an injury to the bladder epithelium (lining).
 This injury may have occurred following a bladder infection, childbirth, pelvic surgery or a traumatic sexual assault.
+In addition, IC is also seen in patients with other chronic conditions such as: fibromyalgia, IBS, migraine headaches and endometriosis.
+Many believe that IC has an autoimmune component but this theory is still being researched.
 The variation seen in both the range of symptoms and patient responses to different therapies suggest that multiple factors are involved in this disease process.